quiltdata/quiltcore/ALGEBRA.md

 In addition to atomically adding and replacing individual Entries, it is possible to apply an entire ChangeSet to a Registry (typically a Manifest).

 ChangeSets consist of Operations, which can be thought of all lazy Entries.
 Operations (which can be either Add or Remove) only resolve to specific content and hashes when "committed."
 For example, a directory would resolve to a list of files.

+> Why not build ChangeSets on true sets so that we can speak of intersection, union, and difference of (keys)
+> across sets?

 TBD: object-level metadata